4 unique ways to infuse storytelling in marketing

 We marketers can help sales teams personalize their pitches by creating overarching stories.
 We knowingly display the big picture and acknowledge alternative courses within it.
 Then, sales teams can choose their own adventure.
 After all, they’re the ones face-to-face with prospects.
 Finally, we should give them modular sales-enablement presentations that they can customize for each pitch.
 This is actually one thing we do at Duarte if you want to learn more, download our toolkit.

 Oh, budget.
-I love you.
+We love you.
 Yet, you never seem to be enough.

 If you’re like me, you usually want more support (read: dollars) behind your projects.
 You can actually use storytelling to more effectively pitch ideas and persuade execs.
 In fact, Nancy Duarte, who (not coincidentally) is the CEO of this very company, told me in an interview that,